flipperbw/HSBuddy/README.md

 UPDATED: 5/28/14 15:40 EST

-I'm going to create the default option of reading from the Hearthstone log files, and only include the TCP option as a fallback.
+I'm *considering* making the default tracking method reading from the Hearthstone log files, and only include the TCP option as a fallback.
 This would make HSBuddy the only program that does not violate the Blizzard TOS.
-Details on how I'm going to do that are here:
+Details on how I'd do that are here:

 http://www.reddit.com/r/hearthstone/comments/268fkk/simple_hearthstone_logging_see_your_complete_play/

+However, that method doesn't help us get the decklists automatically, which can be done via image recognition or (easier) TCP.
+We just have to decide if we want this program FULLY TOS compliant, which I think we do.

 ---
 Reminders